pingcap/docs/tiup/tiup-command-mirror-modify.md

 > **Note:**
 >
-> This option can only be applied to the component, not to the version of the component.
+> This option can only be applied to the component, not to the component version.

 ## Outputs